Houston Premises Liability Lawyer

 It is also vital for property owners to appreciate the distinction between lawful visitors and trespassers.
 Invitees and licensees with a property owner’s express or implied permission to enter the property may file premises liability claims for injuries sustained on a property, but a trespasser cannot.
 If a trespasser illegally enters private property and suffers an injury, the trespasser would not have grounds for a premises liability lawsuit against the property owner.

-Call for a free consultation today.
+Call today for a free consultation.
 We never charge a fee until we win your case.
 The longer you wait to speak to an experienced attorney, the more difficult your case becomes to complete successfully.
 Premise liability injuries have strict time limits under the law to file your claim.
 Don’t compromise your rights to recover the compensation you need and deserve by waiting to act.
 We will listen to your concerns and answer your questions.